bulib/dataWebsite/manage/metadata.md

 + Data collection methodology
 + Protocols for cleaning data

-Finally, it is always valuable to provide a short story about your data that briefly explains the who, what, when, where, and why about your data set.
-Also, if the data set was the foundation of any published works be sure to mention that and provide a link if possible.
+Finally, it is always important to provide a short story about your data that briefly explains the who, what, when, where, and why about your data set.
+Also, if the data set was the foundation of any published works be sure to mention that and provide a link, if possible.

-Without the proper documentation your data is unlikely to be reused by others.
+Without the proper documentation, your data is unlikely to be reused by others.

 ## Things to Avoid